denoslab/ensf400-lab6-terraform/README.md

 </html>
 ```

 With the provider configured, we can now configure the variables for our S3 bucket.
-Create a new file named `variables.tf` and add the following code:
+Create a new file named `variables.tf` (empty file already created for you) and add the following code:

 ```tf
 # Input variable definitions